-Eskan Bank Realty Income Trust (the "Trust" or "EBRIT"), was created through a trust instrument entered into between Bahrain Property Musharaka Trust ("BPMT") as the Settlor and Crestbridge Bahrain B.S.C (c) as the Trustee ("Crestbridge" or the "Trustee") on 3 November 2016 and was registered as a trust under the Financial Trust Law of Kingdom of Bahrain (law No. 23 of the year 2006 and as replaced by law No. 23 of 2016) with the Central Bank of Bahrain (the "CBB") under registration number FT/11/002/16 on 8 November 2016.
+Eskan Bank Realty Income Trust (the "Trust" or "EBRIT"), was created through a trust instrument entered into between Bahrain Property Musharaka Trust ("BPMT") as the Settlor on 3 November 2016 and was registered as a trust under the Financial Trust Law of Kingdom of Bahrain (law No. 23 of the year 2006 and as replaced by law No. 23 of 2016) with the Central Bank of Bahrain (the "CBB") under registration number FT/11/002/16 on 8 November 2016.

-EBRIT is established as a closed-ended Shari'a compliant Bahrain Real Estate Investment Trust with a 100- year duration and has been authorized by the CBB to be constituted as a Bahrain domiciled retail Collective Investment Undertaking in derogation from Rule BRT-1.1.2 of Volume 7 of the CBB Rulebook.
+EBRIT is established as a closed-ended Shari'a compliant Bahrain Real Estate Investment Trust with a 100-year duration and has been authorized by the CBB to be constituted as a Bahrain domiciled retail Collective Investment Undertaking in derogation from Rule BRT-1.1.2 of Volume 7 of the CBB Rulebook.